andreacfromtheapp/freesound-credits/docs/CONTRIBUTING.md

 For any issue, the three fundamental ways an individual can contribute:

 1. By opening the issue for discussion: For instance, if you believe that you have discovered a bug.

 2. By helping to triage the issue: Providing supporting details (a test case that demonstrates a bug), providing suggestions on how to deal with the issue, or ensuring that the issue has appropriate tags.

-3. By helping to resolve the issue: Typically either in the form of demonstrating that the issue reported ain\'t a problem after all, or more often, by opening a Pull Request that changes some bit of something in a concrete and reviewable manner.
+3. By helping to resolve the issue: Typically either in the form of demonstrating that the issue reported ain't a problem after all, or more often, by opening a Pull Request that changes some bit of something in a concrete and reviewable manner.